syrianarchive/syrianarchive-investigations/investigations/BalyounMarket.md

 - Time: Between 14:00 and 14:15
 - Deaths: 9 killed, including 3 children and one woman.
 - Wounded: 14 injured, including 4 children and two women.
-- Type of Attack: Two airstrikes
+- Type of Attack: One airstrike
 - Munitions Used: Unknown
 - Potentially Responsible: Flight observation data, witness testimony, and human rights organizations point towards the Russian Air Force as the potential perpetrator of the attack.